-- a.
+a.
 If a company has good products, it would be expected that it should have comparable profitability with other industry participants.
-The fact that it does not have that profitability, coupled with a weakness in internal controls over disbursements, should lead the auditor to embrace the idea that there is an opportunity for a disbursement fraud and that such a fraud could be hurting the reported profitability of the company. - b.
-The company is doing better than its competitors, and it appears to have achieved these better results through cost control.
-While cost control might be a valid explanation, the auditor should consider other potential explanations such as inappropriately capitalizing expenses, inappropriately recognizing revenue, etc. - c.
+The fact that it does not have that profitability, coupled with a weakness in internal controls over disbursements, should lead the auditor to embrace the idea that there is an opportunity for a disbursements fraud and that such a fraud could be hurting the reported profitability of the company.

+^{© 2015} Cengage Learning.
+All Rights Reserved.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

+b.
+The company is doing better than its competitors and it appears to have achieved these better results through cost control.
+While cost control might be a valid explanation, the auditor should consider other potential explanations such as inappropriately capitalizing expenses, inappropriately recognizing revenue, etc.

+c.
 The company would appear to be using 'window dressing' in order to bypass debt covenants.
 It is doing so by sharply discounting current sales.
-These actions are not necessarily fraudulent, but they may be created to portray a misleading picture of the current economic health of the organization. - d.
+These actions are not necessarily fraudulent, but they may be created to portray a misleading picture of the current economic health of the organization.

+d.
 This brief description mirrors that of the Koss case where the CFO was very intimidating, not a CPA, and possessed limited accounting experience.
 The company did not increase profit during her tenure.
 The external auditor should consider these factors to suggest a heightened risk of fraud.

-Some of the key findings by COSO:
+Some of the key findings of the COSO study included:

-- The amount and incidence of fraud remains high - The median size of the company perpetrating the fraud rose tenfold to \$100 million during the 1998-2007 time period - There was heavy involvement in the fraud by the CEO and/or CFO - The most common fraud involved revenue recognition - Many of the companies committing fraud changed auditors - The majority of the frauds took place at companies that were listed on the over-thecounter (OTC) market rather than those listed on the NYSE or NASDAQ
+- The amount and incidence of fraud remains high. - The median size of company perpetrating the fraud rose tenfold to \$100 million during the 1998-2007 time period. - There was heavy involvement in the fraud by the CEO and/or CFO. - The most common fraud involved revenue recognition. - Many of the fraud companies changed auditors. - The majority of the frauds took place at companies that were listed on the Over-The-Counter (OTC) market rather than those listed on the NYSE or NASDAQ.

-- a.
-The various failures and environmental characteristics during the time of the Enron fraud include: - Weak management accountability - Weak corporate governance - Accounting became more rule-oriented and complex - The financial analyst community was unduly influenced by management pressure - Bankers were unduly influenced by management pressure - Arthur Andersen was unduly influenced by management pressure, especially since consulting revenues at Enron were very high
+a.
+The various failures and environmental characteristics during the time of the Enron fraud include:

+- Weak management accountability. - Weak corporate governance. - Accounting became more rule-oriented and complex. - The financial analyst community was unduly influenced by management pressure. - Bankers were unduly influenced by management pressure. - Arthur Andersen was unduly influenced by management pressure, especially since consulting revenues at Enron were very high. - b.
+In terms of the fraud triangle, - Incentives: management was very concerned about managing stock prices through keeping debt off the balance sheet; the underlying business model of the company was not working; the company had strayed too far away from its "utility" roots and employees were taking significant risks in the financial markets that did not yield expected profits, thereby creating strong incentives for top management to conduct the fraud.

-- b.
-In terms of the fraud triangle, - Incentives: Management was very concerned about managing stock prices through keeping debt off the balance sheet; the underlying business model of the company was not working; the company had strayed too far away from its "utility" roots; and employees were taking significant risks in the financial markets that did not yield expected profits, thereby creating strong incentives for top management to conduct the fraud. - Opportunity: Corporate governance and external auditor accountability were lacking. - Rationalization: Although not discussed in the text specifically, there have been speculations in the press that management thought they were smarter than everyone else and that they were very confident that they could get away with the fraud.
+- Opportunity: corporate governance and external auditor accountability were lacking. - Rationalization: although not discussed in the text specifically, there have been speculations in the press that management thought they were smarter than everyone else and that they were very confident that they could get away with the fraud.
 It is difficult to know the internal rationalizations of top management.